lgblgblgb/BASIC-M6502/README.md

 ## In-depth details about the conversion and the original assembly source

-My findings and guess-work on the assembler and assembly syntax used by Micro-soft to write 6502 MBASIC.
+My findings and guess-work on the assembler and assembly syntax used by MICRO-SOFT to write 6502 MBASIC.
 Warning: I can be easily wrong here, or at least my explanation is not very precise.

-(C)1978 MICRO-SOFT (the original source)
-(C)2025 Gabor Lenart (lgb) - the conversion project of mine

-As far as I can guess, the original assembler used by Microsoft was MACRO-10 running on a PDP-11 machine.
+As far as I can guess, the original assembler used by MICRO-SOFT was MACRO-10 running on a PDP-11 machine.
 However, MACRO-10 is a PDP assembler, it does not know about 6502 at all.
-What Microsoft probably did: they wrote a macro pack implementing 6502 opcodes.
+What MICRO-SOFT probably did: they wrote a macro pack implementing 6502 opcodes.
 Unfortunately, there is no information about that extra "pack".
 This would also explain why there are some odd choices, like these examples: